-1. Home Energy Assessment
+1. Home Energy Audit

 Every weatherization begins with assessing how a home consumes energy.

 Energy loss often occurs in places where it cannot be seen or felt.
-An assessment pinpoints where a house is losing energy.
+An audit pinpoints where a house is losing energy.
 Groundswell connects homeowners to a Building Performance Institute (BPI) certified energy assessor who spends three to four hours evaluating each home.

-An assessment includes:
+An audit includes:

 - Blower door test, which measures air flow throughout a home.

 - Physical and infrared tests of a home’s “building envelope” - the foundation, walls, ceilings, floors, doors, windows and skylights.